mikkeloscar/kube-node-ready-controller/README.md

 $ kubectl taint nodes <nodename> "node.alpha.kubernetes.io/notReady-workload=:NoSchedule"
 ```

+## Hooks

+As an extra feature `kube-node-ready-controller` has optional support for
+triggering hooks when a node is marked as ready.

+### AWS Autoscaling Lifecycle Hook

+Trigger AWS Autoscaling Group lifecycle hook when node becomes ready.
+This can
+be used to signal the Autoscaling Group that the node is in service.

+Enable the hook with the flag `--asg-lifecycle-hook=<hook-name>`.
+This assumes
+you have a hook with the defined name on the Autoscaling groups of all the
+nodes managed by the controller.

 ## TODO

 * [x] Make it possible to configure pod selectors via a config map.